 2. Educate on hypertension

 Undetected or uncontrolled high blood pressure can lead to heart disease, stroke, and other serious health problems over time.
-Educating patients on how to properly monitor blood pressure and encouraging your patient to be vigilant about their hypertension is another way to spread awareness during American Heart Month.
+Educating patients on how to properly monitor blood pressure and encouraging them to be vigilant about their hypertension is another way to spread awareness during American Heart Month.
 Here are tips and resources for spreading awareness on hypertension.

 Utilize these sample social posts and graphics from the NIH.